SourceDoctor/puppet-librenms/README.md

 * `password` Password to the configured login.
 Default: ''
 * `account_identifier` Defines how user accounts are listed in RRD Graph.
 Options are: name, email.
 Default: name
 * `hide_monitoring_account` With this Boolean you can hide the Account which you use to access Seafile API.
 Default: true

-Ensure all depending configurations are done.
-For Details take a look here [Seafile](https://docs.librenms.org/Extensions/Applications/#seafile)

 #### Smart